spdk/spdk/doc/nvmf.md

 The SPDK NVMe-oF target and initiator support establishing a secure TCP connection using Transport Layer Security (TLS) protocol in compliance with NVMe TCP transport specification.
 Only version 1.3 of the TLS protocol is supported.
+This feature is considered experimental.

 Currently, it is only possible to establish a fabric secure channel using TLS and NVMe-oF in-band authentication is not supported.
 The channel is protected by a symmetric pre-shared key (PSK) using